DeeGemini/Liquid-Gooey-Effect/README.md

 Adjust gooey strength (SVG filter):

 Inside the SVG filter's `feColorMatrix` values you may see something like `0 0 0 20 -10` — increasing the `20` will make blobs merge more strongly; the `-10` affects transparency.
 Be careful: large blur values increase rendering cost.

 ---

+## 🧠 How it works

+- feGaussianBlur: blurs the elements to create soft edges.
+The `stdDeviation` controls the blur radius — bigger values produce more blending but cost more to render.
+- feColorMatrix: when used with a matrix like `0 0 0 20 -10` it amplifies alpha values so blurred shapes' alpha channels merge and produce the gooey "neck" between blobs.
+The last row of the 4x5 matrix affects alpha output.
+- Combined: blur first, then amplify alpha (color-matrix), and composite the original graphic on top.
+That order makes the shapes visually merge while preserving their colors.

+Tip: tweak `stdDeviation` and the color-matrix's multiplier to balance the merging strength and performance.

+---